RTEMS/rtems-docs/cpu-supplement/aarch64.rst

 ====================

 Thread-local storage (TLS) is supported.
-AArch64 uses unmodified TLS variant I which is not explcitly stated, but can be inferred from the behavior of GCC and *Addenda to, and Errata in, the ABI for the Arm® Architecture* (https://developer.arm.com/documentation/ihi0045/g).
+AArch64 uses unmodified TLS variant I which is not explicitly stated, but can be inferred from the behavior of GCC and *Addenda to, and Errata in, the ABI for the Arm® Architecture* (https://developer.arm.com/documentation/ihi0045/g).
 This alters expectations for the size of the TLS Thread Control Block (TCB) such that, under the LP64